-Snapchat analytics give you the information you need to understand and prove the effectiveness of Snapchat as a social media channel.
+Snapchat analytics or Insights helps you understand and prove the effectiveness of using Snapchat to grow your business.

 Bonus: Download a free guide that reveals the steps to create custom Snapchat geofilters and lenses, plus tips on how to use them to promote your business.

 What is Snapchat Insights?

 Snapchat Insights allows you to monitor and analyze your engagement on Snapchat and get detailed information about your audience.
 This will help you refine your social strategy.